vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

 }
 ```

 A `Partial` object will have the same properties of the passed in type, but all fields can be `undefined` or `null`.
-This helper should be used with caution, because we cannot know that the properties are present.
+This helper should be used with caution because we cannot know if the properties are present or not.

 Let's move on to the `EditLineItemModal` component now.